bionanoimaging/bionanoimaging.github.io/AlignIt/Narrations.md

-# Narrations and Ideas for AlignIt!
+# Narrations and Ideas for AlignIt

-# Level 1 - Find the Focus
+## Level 1 - Find the Focus

 ## Task 1

 Welcome to this optics education game, where you will learn how to align optical elements.